 |Pull Request or Patch supplied:||No||Resolution:||end of life|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||18260|

 it seems that QGIS doesn't read the information of the .prj when the EPSG = 25832 (QGIS assign automatically EPSG 3004).
 But when saving the shapefile through QGIS and the .qpj files is created then the shapefile is correctly read.

 Two files (prj and qpj in attach)

-#1 Updated by Mattia De Agostino about 6 years ago
+#1 Updated by Mattia De Agostino over 8 years ago

 It seems that QGIS partially read (and write) projection information into the PRJ file.